Nigel McLoughlin

-Nigel McLoughlin (born 1968, Enniskillen, Northern Ireland) is a poet, editor and teacher.
+Nigel McLoughlin (born 1968) is a poet, editor and teacher.

-Education
+Early life and education

+Nigel McLoughlin was born in 1968 in Enniskillen, Northern Ireland.
 He received his early education at St Michael's College, Enniskillen.
 He holds a BA(Hons) in English from the University of London and a Diploma in Irish Language from the University of Ulster.
 In 2000, he was awarded an MA with Distinction in Creative Writing (Poetry) and in 2004 a PhD in Creative Writing both from Lancaster University.
-He also holds an MSc in Neuropsychology from the University of Bristol and an MA in Literary Linguistics from the University of Nottingham.
+He also holds an MSc in neuropsychology from the University of Bristol and an MA in Literary Linguistics from the University of Nottingham.

 Poetry

 His first collection, At The Waters' Clearing, was published jointly by Flambard and Black Mountain Presses in 2001 and a second collection, Songs For No Voices, was published in 2004 by Lagan Press.
 A third collection, Blood, was published by Bluechrome in 2005 and a fourth, Dissonances, followed in 2007.

 His latest collection, Chora: New & Selected Poems, was published by Templar Poetry in 2009.
 McLoughlin's work has received widespread critical approval from its reviewers most notably in PN Review, London Magazine, Poetry Ireland, Envoi, and Fortnight.